-A Tough Mortgage Fraud Defense
+A Tough Defense Against Mortgage Fraud Charges

 Mortgage fraud is the intentional misrepresentation of material information on a mortgage loan application by one or more individuals to qualify for a loan.
 Mortgage fraud is different from predatory lending, which is when a dishonest financial institution willfully misleads or deceives consumers.
-A conviction for mortgage fraud can result in the loss your property, severe financial penalties and prison time.
+A conviction can result in the loss your property, severe financial penalties and prison time.

-The Law Office of Ann Fitz defends the rights of clients who face federal mortgage fraud charges in the Southern District of Florida.
+Mortgage fraud prosecutions are not as prevalent as they were 10 years ago, but South Florida is still the nation's leader in fraudulent loan applications.
+Federal criminal lawyer Ann Fitz defends the rights of clients who face federal mortgage fraud charges in the Southern District of Florida.
 You can schedule your consultation at the firm’s West Palm Beach office by calling 561-932-1690.

 There are many examples of mortgage fraud, including: